Ericsson/dataplanebook/src/threading/threading.rst

 needs to synchronize to produce output.

-An issue with the "fan out" pattern is that the work threads, when not doing anything useful, will need to blockingly wait, on a mutex lock, a condition variable, a sempahore, or a file descriptor.
+An issue with the "fan out" pattern is that the work threads, when not doing anything useful, will need to wait in a blocking manner: on a mutex lock, a condition variable, a semaphore, or a file descriptor.
 The cost of for a thread dispatching incoming items to sleeping workers is steep indeed.
 The workers could busy-wait, as could the input dispatcher thread, but that would be big step toward :ref:`data plane threading model <Data plane threading>`, including many of the drawbacks and lacking some of the benefits.

 Multithreaded Receive
 """""""""""""""""""""

-In UNIX, ``read()`` or ``recv()`` operations on file descriptors are thread safe, but rarely make sense to access in parallel from multiple threads for byte stream-type input, since one part of a message may end up on one thread, while the other part is read by some other thread.
-For UDP sockets, or other ``SOCK_DGRAM`` or ``SOCK_SEQPACKET`` type sockets, where PDUs are delivered atomically (i.e., in one system call), a design with multiple threads blocking on the same fd may be feasable.
+In UNIX, ``read()`` or ``recv()`` operations on file descriptors are thread safe, but it rarely make sense to access in parallel from multiple threads for byte stream-type input, since one part of a message may end up on one thread, while the other part is read by some other thread.
+For UDP sockets, or other ``SOCK_DGRAM`` or ``SOCK_SEQPACKET`` type sockets, where PDUs are delivered atomically (i.e., in one system call), a design with multiple threads blocking on the same fd may be feasible.

 .. uml::
    :caption: Life of Packet for a Multithreaded Standard Application